lowRISC/opentitan/hw/ip/usbdev/doc/registers.md

 If the condition is not cleared, the interrupt can re-assert.

 ### INTR_STATE . av_out_empty
-Raised when the Available OUT FIFO is empty and the device interface is enabled.
+Raised when the Available OUT Buffer FIFO is empty and the device interface is enabled.
-This interrupt is directly tied to the FIFO status, so the AV FIFO must be provided a free buffer before the interrupt is cleared.
+This interrupt is directly tied to the FIFO status, so the Available OUT Buffer FIFO must be provided a free buffer before the interrupt is cleared.
 If the condition is not cleared, the interrupt can re-assert.

 ### INTR_STATE . link_resume